 You must have watched a myriad of movies where a doctor shocked a patient back to life by shooting a jolt of electricity onto the patient’s chest and yelling “Clear.”
 Ever wondered what that machine was?

 While digging up some of the medical histories of the cardiac patients, it has been observed that most of them suffered from sudden cardiac arrest while being in the comfort of their homes.
-The sad truth is that many patients lost their lives before the help arrived from 911, due lack of effective CPR and lack of access to a defibrillators at home.
+The sad truth is that many patients lost their lives before help arrived from 911, due to a lack of effective CPR and lack of access to a defibrillator at home.

 - What Does AED Mean?